pdef/pdef-java/README.md

 --------
 Generated messages implement `equals`, `hashCode`, copy constructors, a `copy` method which returns a deep copy of a message, and merging methods.
 The messages are not thread-safe.
-The examples are based on the [pdef example package](https://github.com/pdef/pdef/tree/master/example).
+The examples are based on the [pdef example package](https://github.com/pdef/pdef/tree/1.1/example).

-Messages have a fluent builder-like interface.
+Messages have a fluent interface.
 ```java
 Human human = new Human()
     .setId(1)